Martelao703/Travel_Booking_System_Backend/README.md

 - **MapStruct:** Automates object mapping between DTOs and Entities, reducing boilerplate code.

 ## Future Plans
 - **Frontend Development:** Expand the project into a full-stack solution using a modern frontend framework like React or Angular.
-- **Authentication:** Implement JWT-based authentication and role-based access control for secure API endpoints.
 - **Advanced Features:**
   - Payment integration for booking confirmations.
   - Enhanced property search with geolocation and filtering.